in , ,

 Oil prices have generally decreased since the middle of the 2010s, except the recent rebound.
 A Qatari citizen’s per capital GDP was above $143,222 in 2014; a year later, it sharply declined and stayed below $100,000 for the following five years.
 That amount has, however, progressively increased, rising by roughly $10,000 annually.
 Even then, Qatar’s population of only 3 million people and its enormous oil, gas, and petrochemical reserves allow this marvel of modern architecture, opulent shopping centers, and exquisite food to maintain its position as the richest country in the world for 20 years.
 All wealthy nations do not, however, exist without issues.
 In the early months of the epidemic, Covid-19 spread quickly among low-income migrant laborers living in cramped quarters, leading to one of the highest percentages of positive cases in the region, despite the fact that only 12% of the population is Qatari.
 Then, when energy costs declined, so did revenues for the public and private sectors.
 Qatar’s export-driven economy was negatively impacted by the interruption of international trade resulting from the conflict in Ukraine.

-READ ALSO: Top 10 Most Famous Celebrities In The World 2024 (Forbes)
+READ ALSO: Top 10 Most Beautiful Cities In France (2024 Update)

 6. United Arab Emirates